CherenkovRadiator/PersonalCatalog/Programming/WebDevelopment/0)Obsidian/3)JavaScript/1)JavaScriptBasics.md

 	- *JScript* was the name given to the reverse engineered version by Microsoft.
 	- *ECMAScript* refers to the standardized version of JavaScript by EU's *ECMA International*.
 Thus some of the version are referred to as *ES5* or *ES6*.
 The current latest version is ES14 (2023).
 - It can be used for both frontend and backend of a website and is widely supported by all browsers.
+- There are a few different strategies to make sure your JavaScript only runs after the HTML is parsed:
+	- In the internal JavaScript, the script element is placed at the bottom of the body of the document, and therefore only run after the rest of the HTML body is parsed.
+	- In the external JavaScript, the script element is placed in the head of the document, before the HTML body is parsed.
+But because we're using `<script type="module">`, the code is treated as a [module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and the browser waits for all HTML to be processed before executing JavaScript modules.
+(You could also place external scripts at the bottom of the body.
+But if there is a lot of HTML and the network is slow, it may take a lot of time before the browser can even start fetching and loading the script, so placing external scripts in the head is usually better.)
+	- If you still want to use non-module scripts in the document head, which could block the whole page from displaying, and could cause errors because it executes before the HTML is parsed:
+	    - For external scripts, you should add the `defer` (or if you don't need the HTML to be ready, the `async`) attribute on the [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) element.
+	    - For internal scripts, you should wrap the code in a [`DOMContentLoaded` event listener](https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event).
+- This is beyond the scope of the tutorial at this point, but unless you need to support very old browsers, you don't have to do this and can just use `<script type="module">` instead.

 ---
 # Basics